 (a) Board of Directors:

-Dr. S. Srikumar (DIN -01025579) Non-Independent Non-Executive Director and Mr. YashwantM.
-Patel (DIN -02103312) Whole-Time Director of the Company retires by rotation at the ensuing Annual General Meeting and being eligible offered themselves for re-appointment.
+Mrs. Khushali S. Solanki (DIN -07008918) Director of the Companyretires by rotation at the ensuing Annual General Meeting and being eligible offeredherself for re-appointment.

-The Nomination and Remuneration Committee recommended to the Board for there-appointment of Mr. Bhadresh K. Shah as Managing Director and the Board hasre-appointed him as the Managing Director subject to the approval of members of theCompany at the ensuing 26th Annual General Meeting.
+The Nomination and Remuneration Committee recommended the Board for there-appointment of Mr. Yashwant M. Patel as Whole-Time Director and the Board hasre-appointed him as the Whole-Time Director subject to the approval of members of theCompany at the ensuing 27th Annual General Meeting.

-As required under SEBI Listing Regulations amended from time to time the informationon the particulars of the Directors proposed for appointment/re-appointment have beengiven in the Notice of the Annual General Meeting.
+As required under SEBI Listing Regulations amended from time to timethe information on the particulars of the Directors proposed for re-appointment has beengiven in the Notice of the Annual General Meeting.

 (c) Committees of the Board of Directors: